applxcake/tones-apk/README.md

 2. Enable "Install from Unknown Sources" in your Android settings
 3. Install the APK file
 4. Open the app and log in with your YouTube account

-## What's New

-- **Custom Branding**: App now uses your custom logo instead of the default Android robot icon
-- **Profile Picture Feature**: Your profile picture from YouTube login is now displayed in the top-right corner and persists across app restarts
-- **Enhanced Lyrics Navigation**: Click on empty areas of the lyrics page to return to the thumbnail view

 ## Requirements